Pygmalion69/Gauge/README.md

 ### XML attributes
 #### totalNicks
 Total number of nicks on a full 360 degree scale.
+This should be a multiple of majorNickInterval.
 #### valuePerNick
 Float value (interval) per nick.
 #### majorNickInterval